scuzzydude/asimov/asimov.md

 ## Stasis

-Scoot would be considered in statis when active governance has ceased.
+Scoot is considered in statis when active governance has ceased.
 This may be because none of the scootage wants the responsibility of trustee, or there have been no trades or scoot-chain activity for some period, or no staking networks exists to process transactions for the Scoot.

 If the Foundation is a holder of the scoot, it will maintain scoot-chain in statis.
 By definition, a Scoot in statis doesn't have much genius value, so it would not align with the Foundation's long-term goals to hold statis Scoot.